tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/life-cycle-management/life-cycle-management.md

   ![image of install java runtime](images/install-java-runtime.png)

-4. You will see an Install Java runtime window with current and archive releases of the Oracle Java Runtimes.
+4. You will see an Install Java Runtime window with current and archive releases of the Oracle Java Runtimes.
 You will also see a Summary table that lists the metadata, including **Runtime versions**, **Security State**, **Release date**, **End of service life** and **Release notes**.
 You may click the link under Release notes to open the details page in a new window.

   Select the Java Runtime version you want to install, click **Install** to confirm the installation and submit a request for installation.
 This request is termed as a **Work Request**.